convergencelabs/mxgraph-adapter/README.md

 ## Usage

 The following HTML creates a container element for mxGraph.
+The full code can be seen in the [Example](./example).

 ```html
 <div id="mxgraph" style="height: 400px; width: 600px"></div>